 Implements software systems for our main robot controllers, auto-aiming & auto-navigation capability, and electrical subsystems.
 Develops control loops for actuator control and designs neural networks for detection tasks.
 Spans embedded microcontrollers and desktop development.

 Codebases are primarily written in C++, Python and Rust for onboard robot systems.
 PyTorch and TensorRT are utilized for our machine learning models.
-HTML, JavaScript, and React are utilized for our data annotation platform and robot communication server.
+We use React.js and Javascript for our full-stack web-based vision platforms.

 Key projects:

-• Maintaining and expanding open-source robot control systems library.
+• Maintaining and expanding our open-source robot control systems library, Taproot.

-• Improving performance and accuracy of machine learning-based target classification & detection system.
+• Improving performance and accuracy of machine learning-based target classification & detection systems.

 Electrical Hardware Team